rudaniel/SystemProgramming214/Project 2/ReadMeProj2.txt

 Name: Daniel Lopez NetID: ddl59
-Name: Manav Bali NetId: IhaveAsmallDick
+Name: Manav Bali NetId: mb1841

 For our testing strategy, we used a wide range of misaligned files in an attempt to break our code in any way possible.
 We started testing files and directories